-This site provides information on how to use the Unit4 Identity Services (referred to as U4IDS throughout this documentation) for applications in the Unit4 eco-system.
-Here you will find useful information about U4IDS features, concepts, protocol, tutorials, implementation specifications and best practices etc.
+This documentation provides information on how to use the Unit4 Identity Services (U4IDS) for applications in the Unit4 ecosystem.
+Here you will find useful information about U4IDS features, concepts, protocols, tutorials, implementation specifications and best practices etc.

 An increasingly important requirement for users in an organization is to be able to log in with the same credentials in all applications they use, sometimes referred to as single sign-on (SSO) or Federated Authentication.